komali2/blog/content/posts/my-emacs-environment/index.md

 I guess what I'm getting at is that while probably Emacs isn't necessary to get done the kinds of things I like to get done, I really appreciate how Emacs has made all of those things very easy, all while protecting my wrists from [Repetitive Strain Injury (RSI)](https://www.nhs.uk/conditions/repetitive-strain-injury-rsi/), which was the original reason I started tinkering with Emacs back in 2016.

 The first section, "Why Did I Start Using Emacs," is me just sort of blogging, and can be skipped if you aren't interested in exploring in a narrative manner why someone might pick up emacs.
 The other sections get into the nitty gritty.
+This post is very long, so I also recommend taking a good look at the table of contents and navigating directly to your interest areas.

 Also, if you're a newer developer wondering whether you should try using emacs as your primary IDE, I believe you shouldn't.
-You should use vscode, which is enormously popular, extremely easy to use, and integrated with all the hot-new-shit webdev technology, which is probably what you're being paid to program.
+You should use [vscode](https://code.visualstudio.com/), which is enormously popular, extremely easy to use, and integrated with all the hot-new-shit webdev technology, which is probably what you're being paid to program.
 Focus on getting the programming job done first, spending your spare time upskilling in the wide world of webdev technologies, before you start down this path.

 I'll be using [emacs style keystroke notations](https://www.gnu.org/software/emacs/manual/html_node/calc/Notations-Used-in-This-Manual.html) in this post.